General Questions for the BAS Program

 Is the Bachelor of Applied Science Degree (BAS) a valid, recognized degree?

-Programs that are a part of the Mason BAS degree will fill a specific niche; addressing significantly increasing demands in growing fields, while producing graduates equipped with quality knowledge and skills to advance in their careers.
-While this program may meet the demands for a fast track degree completion program, it must also maintain programmatic integrity by meeting all expectations for a Mason degree, including general education, upper-level degree requirements and competency development.
+Yes.
+Programs that are a part of the Mason BAS degree will fill a specific niche, addressing significantly increasing demands in growing fields while producing graduates equipped with quality knowledge and skills to advance in their careers.
+While this program may meet the demands for a fast track degree completion program, it must also maintain programmatic integrity by meeting all expectations for a Mason degree, including general education, upper-level degree requirements, and competency development.

 How will this degree benefit me?